sonic-cva6-team/cva6-softcore-contest-sonic/README.md

 drwxrwxr-x  2 user user 4096 Nov 23 10:57 utils/
 ```

-3. To compile mnist application, run the following commands.
+3. To compile fft application, run the following commands.
 ```
 user@[CONTAINER ID]:/workdir$ cd app
-user@[CONTAINER ID]:/workdir/app$ make mnist
+user@[CONTAINER ID]:/workdir/app$ make fft

 ```
-At the end of the compilation the mnist.riscv executable file must be created.
+At the end of the compilation the fft.riscv executable file must be created.

 4. Then, in the Docker container, launch **OpenOCD** in background:
 ```